Commentary

 Not mentioned in the November 26 article is the fact that often a large portion of the Tax Increment revenue is from municipal sales taxes.
 (In general, 50% of the increase in sales tax after the TIF is formed).
 That represents a big tax loss to cities, assuming a development could be enticed to the community without TIF.

-What is mentioned in the November 26 article is the Book “The Great American Jobs Scam: Corporate Tax Design and the Myth of Job Creation”, by Greg LeRoy that was released in July.
+What is mentioned in the November 26 article is the Book “The Great American Jobs Scam: Corporate Tax Dodging and the Myth of Job Creation”, by Greg LeRoy that was released in July.
 (See a description of the book with excerpts.)
 Also mentioned is the Senate Interim Committee on Tax Increment Financing that is now studying Missouri Tax Increment Financing including the definition of "blight," Tax Increment Financing impacts, potential abuses, and the implementation of TIF in relation to the original intent of the legislation.
-(See the January 4, 2006 Article from the Jefferson City News Tribune.)
 The committee plans to issue a report and make recommendations to the general assembly for legislative action no later than January 20, 2006.

 Maybe the answer to the Tax Increment Financing controversy is not a matter of new legislation but rather restraint and caution by municipalities.
 [1/08/2006]